Chapter 17.46

 B. In the Natural Resource Overlay Zone.
 All development is excluded from the natural resource overlay zone, with the following exceptions:

-1. Structures and uses for which the natural resource exclusion has been reduced through the provisions of LCMC 17.46.060.
+1. Development for which a natural resources development variance has been obtained through the provisions of LCMC 17.77.112.

 a.
-Uses not involving a structure and which do not impede vegetation growth, result in removal of vegetation, alter hydrology, introduce sediment, lead to erosion, or involve ground disturbance or impervious surfaces.
+Uses not involving a structure and which do not impede native riparian vegetation growth, result in removal of native riparian vegetation, alter hydrology, introduce sediment, lead to erosion, or involve ground disturbance or impervious surfaces.

 b.
 Mowing of lawns existing on the effective date of the ordinance codified in this chapter (but not expansion of lawns into significant natural resources), and other cutting necessary for hazard prevention.